masc-ucsc/docs/docs/pyrope/08-memories.md

 ### RTL instantiation

-Multi cycle memories can not use the array syntax.
+There are several constrains and additional options to synchronous memories that the async memory interface can not provide: multi-dimension, partial updates, negative edge clock...

 Pyrope allows for a direct call to LiveHD cells with the RTL instantiation, as such the memories can be created directly.

 ```
 // A 2rd+1wr memory (RF type)